YiminArava4508/YiminArava.github.io/index.md

 ### About me

-I am currently a student studying Statistics and Data Science at UCSB.
+I am currently studying Statistics and Data Science at UCSB.
 My hobbies include coding, working out, and rock climbing.
 Over quaratine I also learned how to play the guitar.